ERDDAP/erddap/PROGRAMMER_GUIDE.md

   - [erddapContent.zip](https://github.com/ERDDAP/erddap/releases/download/v2.23/erddapContent.zip) (version 2.23, 19810 bytes, MD5=1E26F62E7A06191EE6868C40B9A29362, dated 2023-02-27) and unzip it into _tomcat_, creating _tomcat_/content/erddap .

-- ERDDAP and its subcomponents have very liberal, open-source [licenses](https://erddap.github.io/setup.html#license), so you can use and modify the source code for any purpose, for-profit or not-for-profit.
-Note that ERDDAP and many subcomponents have licenses that require that you acknowledge the source of the code that you are using.
+- ERDDAP™ and its subcomponents have very liberal, open-source [licenses](https://erddap.github.io/setup.html#license), so you can use and modify the source code for any purpose, for-profit or not-for-profit.
+Note that ERDDAP™ and many subcomponents have licenses that require that you acknowledge the source of the code that you are using.
 See [Credits](https://erddap.github.io/setup.html#credits).
 Whether required or not, it is just good form to acknowledge all of these contributors.\

 - **Use the Code for Other Projects**

-  While you are welcome to use parts of the ERDDAP code for other projects, be warned that the code can and will change.
+  While you are welcome to use parts of the ERDDAP™ code for other projects, be warned that the code can and will change.
 We don't promise to support other uses of our code.
 Git and GitHub will be your main solutions for dealing with this -- Git allows you to merge our changes into your changes.\
-  **For many situations where you might be tempted to use parts of ERDDAP in your project, we think you will find it much easier to install and use ERDDAP as is,** and then write other services which use ERDDAP's services.
-You can set up your own ERDDAP installation crudely in an hour or two.
-You can set up your own ERDDAP installation in a polished way in a few days (depending on the number and complexity of your datasets).
-But hacking out parts of ERDDAP for your own project is likely to take weeks (and months to catch subtleties) and you will lose the ability to incorporate changes and bug fixes from subsequent ERDDAP releases.
-We (obviously) think there are many benefits to using ERDDAP as is and making your ERDDAP installation publicly accessible.
-However, in some circumstances, you might not want to make your ERDDAP installation publicly accessible.
-Then, your service can access and use your private ERDDAP and your clients needn't know about ERDDAP.\
+  **For many situations where you might be tempted to use parts of ERDDAP™ in your project, we think you will find it much easier to install and use ERDDAP™ as is,** and then write other services which use ERDDAP's services.
+You can set up your own ERDDAP™ installation crudely in an hour or two.
+You can set up your own ERDDAP™ installation in a polished way in a few days (depending on the number and complexity of your datasets).
+But hacking out parts of ERDDAP™ for your own project is likely to take weeks (and months to catch subtleties) and you will lose the ability to incorporate changes and bug fixes from subsequent ERDDAP™ releases.
+We (obviously) think there are many benefits to using ERDDAP™ as is and making your ERDDAP™ installation publicly accessible.
+However, in some circumstances, you might not want to make your ERDDAP™ installation publicly accessible.
+Then, your service can access and use your private ERDDAP™ and your clients needn't know about ERDDAP™.\

   #### **Halfway**

-  Or, there is another approach which you may find useful which is halfway between delving into ERDDAP's code and using ERDDAP as a stand-alone web service: In the EDD class, there is a static method which lets you make an instance of a dataset (based on the specification in datasets.xml):\
+  Or, there is another approach which you may find useful which is halfway between delving into ERDDAP's code and using ERDDAP™ as a stand-alone web service: In the EDD class, there is a static method which lets you make an instance of a dataset (based on the specification in datasets.xml):\
   `oneFromDatasetXml(String tDatasetID)
   `It returns an instance of an EDDTable or EDDGrid dataset.
 Given that instance, you can call\
   `makeNewFileForDapQuery(String userDapQuery, String dir, String fileName, String fileTypeName) `to tell the instance to make a data file, of a specific fileType, with the results from a user query.
-Thus, this is a simple way to use ERDDAP's methods to request data and get a file in response, just as a client would use the ERDDAP web application.
+Thus, this is a simple way to use ERDDAP's methods to request data and get a file in response, just as a client would use the ERDDAP™ web application.
 But this approach works within your Java program and bypasses the need for an application server like Tomcat.
 We use this approach for many of the unit tests of EDDTable and EDDGrid subclasses, so you can see examples of this in the source code for all of those classes.

 ### **Development Environment**

   - There are configurations for [Jetty ](/development/jetty)and [Docker ](/development/docker)in GitHub, though releases are expected to run in Tomcat.

-  - **Optional**: Set up ERDDAP in Tomcat\
+  - **Optional**: Set up ERDDAP™ in Tomcat\
-    Since ERDDAP is mainly intended to be a servlet running in Tomcat, we strongly recommend that you follow the standard [installation instructions](/DEPLOY_INSTALL.md) to install Tomcat, and then install ERDDAP in Tomcat's webapps directory.
-Among other things, ERDDAP was designed to be installed in Tomcat's directory structure and expects Tomcat to provide some .jar files.
+    Since ERDDAP™ is mainly intended to be a servlet running in Tomcat, we strongly recommend that you follow the standard [installation instructions](/DEPLOY_INSTALL.md) to install Tomcat, and then install ERDDAP™ in Tomcat's webapps directory.
+Among other things, ERDDAP™ was designed to be installed in Tomcat's directory structure and expects Tomcat to provide some .jar files.

-  - ERDDAP does not require a specific IDE (Chris mainly uses Visual Studio Code, Bob used EditPlus).
+  - ERDDAP™ does not require a specific IDE (Chris mainly uses Visual Studio Code, Bob used EditPlus).
 We don't use Eclipse, Ant, etc.; nor do we offer ERDDAP-related support for them.
 The project does use Maven.

   - We use a batch file which deletes all of the .class files in the source tree to ensure that we have a clean compile (with javac).